 I don't know about you, but I love picking things: berries, fruit, herbs, flowers.
 It feels so nice to be out there in the fields or in the woods, in silence, enjoying whatever nature has to offer.
 And after picking stuff, I love finding ways of cooking, baking, or preserving it.

-We are lucky enough to have blueberry fields not far away from us: two places where the blueberries grow wild and you can pick them without paying anything, and this huge plantation where you have to pay, but where picking is so much easier, and the berries are larger and sweeter.
+We are lucky enough to have blueberry fields not far away from us: two places where the blueberries grow wild, and you can pick them without paying anything, and this huge plantation where you have to pay but where picking is so much easier, and the berries are larger and sweeter.

 In about 2-3 hours, we had about 10 kg of blueberries, and we had probably eaten 1 kg directly from the bush.
 And the children, especially my girl, loved it.
-She sat down as soon as we got there and picked and picked and picked.
-The whole time.
-My boy picked for about half an hour, ate a lot, and then started chasing a dog around the place.
-It made me think of men being hunters and women gatherers. 🙂

 And what did we do with the berries except eat them as they were?
 Well, first of all, I froze about half of them so that we can enjoy them as they are for a longer time.
 Otherwise, I made blueberry sauce and blueberry jam, canned blueberries for pie fillings, made blueberry balsamic vinegar, yogurt, blueberry popsicles, and blueberry curd.